 FHFA experts provide reliable data, including all states, about activity in the U.S. mortgage market through its House Price Index, Refinance Report, Foreclosure Prevention Report, and Performance Report.

-Washington, D.C. – The Federal Housing Finance Agency (FHFA) today released its 2014 Report to Congress, which details the findings of the agency’s 2014 examinations of Fannie Mae, Freddie Mac (the Enterprises), 12 Federal Home Loan Banks (FHLBanks) and the FHLBanks’ Office of Finance.
-The statutorily-required report also details FHFA’s actions as conservator of Fannie Mae and Freddie Mac during the year and provides details about the agency’s regulatory guidance, research and publications.
+Washington, D.C. – The Federal Housing Finance Agency (FHFA) today released its 2017 Report to Congress.
+The statutorily-required report provides information about FHFA's 2017 examinations of Fannie Mae, Freddie Mac (the Enterprises), 11 Federal Home Loan Banks (FHLBanks) and the FHLBanks' Office of Finance.
+The report also describes FHFA's actions as conservator of the Enterprises during the year and it describes the Agency's regulatory guidance, research and publications.

 Media: Stefanie Johnson (202) 649-3030 / Corinne Russell (202) 649-3032Consumers: Consumer Communications or (202) 649-3811